pmccloghrylaing/nativescript-webgl/CONTRIBUTING.md

-# Contributing to NativeScript Plugin Seed
+# Contributing to NativeScript WebGL

 :+1: First of all, thank you for taking the time to contribute! :+1: